redteamsecurity/AutoNessus/README.md

 # Note
 If you would like to start an already completed scan (one with a "completed" status) you must add 'completed' to the list on line 272.
 This was done to ensure that scans would not re-run once completed.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.